-Introducing SAP Management Console: Concepts and General Considerations
+SAP Management Console: Concepts, Architecture, and Security Hardening

-The SAP Management Console (SAP MC) provides a common framework for centralized system management.
-It allows you to monitor and perform basic administration tasks on the SAP system centrally, which simplifies system administration.
+The SAP Management Console (SAP MC) is a browser-based or command-line tool that provides a common framework for centralized system administration.
+It allows administrators to monitor processes and perform basic tasks across ABAP, Java, and HANA stacks without logging into the operating system directly.

-• Start, Stop and register systems and instances
+• Instance Management: Start, stop, and register systems and instances.

-• Create, read, list and delete system snapshots.
+• Snapshots: Create, read, list, and delete system snapshots.

 SAP MC